iamrgyan/Excel/README.md

 - **Problem and Solution Statement**

   Values inside the data is unorganized and need to structure in proper of way to improve its readiability.
+- **About The Spreadsheet**

+1. Dirty 1 - Actual Data that is in unorganized state.
+2. Clean 1 - Solution that need to be achieve.
+3. Step 0 - Understanding the Data and building the basic Structure.